-Here are over 45 organizations and partnerships working on water and sanitation issues in multiple countries around the world.
-Organizations were chosen for this list if they worked in two or more countries globally.
-Please contact the individual organization for additional questions.
-[I have not personally vetted all organizations on this list.]
+Here are over 80 organizations (community, academic, governmental, funding, and more) working on water and sanitation issues in multiple countries around the world.
+Organizations were chosen for this list if they work in two or more countries globally.
+Please contact individual organizations for additional questions.
+Feel free to add additional organizations in the comments section on this list.

 AFRICAN MINISTERS’ COUNCIL ON WATER

 The African Ministers’ Council on Water (AMCOW) was formed in 2002 in Abuja Nigeria, primarily to promote cooperation, security, social and economic development and poverty eradication among member states through the effective management of the continent’s water resources and provision of water supply services.